-Bring water and rice to a boil in a saucepan.
+- Bring water and rice to a boil in a saucepan.
 Reduce heat to medium-low, cover, and simmer until rice is tender and liquid has been absorbed, 20 to 25 minutes.

-Heat olive oil in a stock pot over medium heat.
+- Heat olive oil in a stock pot over medium heat.
 Add onion; cook and stir until slightly softened, about 2 minutes.
 Stir in green peppers and cook 2 minutes.
 Add tomatoes, cilantro, and bay leaves; saute 2 minutes.
 Stir in garlic and saute until fragrant, about 30 seconds.
 Pour in white wine, bring to a boil, and cook until wine is reduced by half. about 3 minutes.
 Reduce heat to medium low.

-Place white fish and shrimp into pot and gently simmer until fish starts to turn white, about 5 minutes.
+- Place white fish and shrimp into pot and gently simmer until fish starts to turn white, about 5 minutes.
 Season with saffron, salt, and pepper.
 Add 2 cups seafood stock, clams, and mussels and cook 5 minutes.
 Pour in remaining 2 cups seafood stock.
 Simmer until flavors are combined and seafood is cooked through, 20 to 30 minutes.

-Spoon rice into stew by tablespoons until stew has reached your desired thickness.
+- Spoon rice into stew by tablespoons until stew has reached your desired thickness.
 Season with salt and pepper and simmer for 5 more minutes.